Coburg, Victoria: Sport

 The suburb is home to the Coburg Lions Australian rules football club in the Victorian Football League; the suburb also is home to two Essendon District Football League clubs – West Coburg FC and Northern Saints FC.
 Coburg also has basketball, cricket, tennis, baseball, swimming, table tennis, track cycling and soccer clubs.
 One of the oldest sporting clubs in the area is the Coburg Harriers Athletic Club, which has been established for over 100 years.

 Landmarks and notable places

 Major features of the area include the Sydney Road commercial area, the Merri-bek City Council civic centre precinct on Bell Street including the Coburg City Hall, La Rose house (Victoria's oldest known private dwelling), the John Fawkner Hospital on Moreland Road, and Lake Reserve on Merri Creek.
-The suburb's most famous landmark is HM Prison Pentridge, which has recently been redeveloped into a housing estate.
+The suburb's most famous landmark is the former HM Prison Pentridge, which, since 2013, was redeveloped into a housing estate.
 Land prices have risen considerably since 2001, with The Grove long regarded the most prestigious street in the suburb.